Arabella Goddard: Early years

+Career

 Goddard returned to England and gave concerts with the Philharmonic Society at the Crystal Palace and at the Monday Popular Concerts.
 In 1857 and 1858 she played all the late Beethoven sonatas in London, most of which were still complete novelties to her audiences, and many other works.

 In 1859 she married her mentor J. W. Davison.
 She was 23, he 46.
 In 1871 she was in the first group of recipients of the Gold Medal of the Royal Philharmonic Society.

 From 1873 to 1876 she conducted a major tour, organised by Robert Sparrow Smythe, of the United States, Canada, Australia, New Zealand, India, Shanghai, Hong Kong, Singapore and Java.
 In America, the critics were less impressed by her playing of romantic music, but liked her classical playing.
-This may have been due to Davison's influence on her: he did not approve of any composers after Mendelssohn.
-In June 1874, while returning to Townsville, Queensland, from Java, her ship was wrecked, and she had to spend a night in an open boat in torrential rain with Charles Blondin, who was also arriving for an Australian tour.
+This may have been due to Davison's influence on her: he did not approve of any composers after Mendelssohn.In spite of this, Goddard performed works by Emma Macfarren, Anna Caroline Oury, and Jane Roeckel.
+In June 1874, while returning to Townsville, Queensland, from Java, her ship, the RMS Flintshire, ran aground on to the Great Barrier Reef off Townsville, and she had to spend a night in an open boat in torrential rain with the trapeze artist Charles Blondin, who was also arriving for an Australian tour.
 In October 1875, she appeared in New York City with Thérèse Tietjens.

 In England, George Bernard Shaw was struck by her ability to play the most complex pieces.
 He described Teresa Carreño as "a second Arabella Goddard".
 She retired from performing in 1880.

+Later career

 She was appointed a teacher at the Royal College of Music in 1883, its first year of operation.

 A number of composers dedicated pieces to her, including William Sterndale Bennett's Piano Sonata in A-flat, Op.
 46 "The Maid of Orleans".
 She herself composed a small number of piano pieces, including a suite of six waltzes.

+Personal life

 After the birth of her two sons Henry and Charles, she separated from her husband, who died in 1885.
 She died at Boulogne-sur-Mer, France, on 6 April 1922, aged 86.